 Most of what I do are large-scale, multiple session tattoo projects.
-I charge an hourly rate for these tattoos, this way neither I or the client get locked into a predetermined price which is no longer accurate by the end of the tattoo process.
+I charge an hourly rate or full day rate for these tattoos, this way neither I or the client get locked into a predetermined price which is no longer accurate by the end of the tattoo process.
 The amount of time a tattoo can take varies on a lot of things.
 These factors include how large the area is, detail involved, color vs. black and gray, healing, length of sessions, pain tolerance, etc. Payment is due at the end of each session for the amount of time that is completed that day.

-Large tattoos like the ones in my portfolio can take anywhere from 20-50+ hours.
+Large tattoos like the ones in my portfolio can take anywhere from 20-40+ hours.
 Getting big, quality tattoos is a tremendous commitment from both myself and the client.
 Please account for this when starting a large project, as it will require a lot of time, money and effort.

 A cash, Venmo or Zelle deposit is required to book any appointments.
 This is taken when I book the initial appointment and this deposit gets carried through the entire tattoo process and is applied to the last session of the project.
 This ensures the client shows up to each session and any no-shows, cancellations or rescheduling within 48-hours of the appointment time forfeits your deposit.
 If you reschedule the same appointment more than twice a new deposit may be required.
 Deposits are not transferable to another person, and all deposits are non-refundable.

 CAN I SEE THE DESIGN BEFORE MY APPPOINTMENT?